Seqway/ioBroker.opnsense_OLD/README.md

 **Tests:** ![Test and Release](https://github.com/Seqway/ioBroker.opnsense/workflows/Test%20and%20Release/badge.svg)

-## opnsense adapter for ioBroker
+## OPNSense adapter for ioBroker

-Describe your project here
+Integration of your OPNSense server into iobroker
 ## How-To

 Please provide your feedback here